 We chose friendship as our first theme as this project was founded by four friends (Sandie, Tatia, Gail & Anneta).
 Friendship was also the theme of the 2018 National Children’s Book Week which takes place every October in the Netherlands.

 “Did you know that sometimes, with a little electricity, or luck, or even magic, an imaginary friend might appear when you need one?
 An imaginary friend like Fred.
 Fred floated like a feather in the wind until Sam, a lonely little boy, wished for him and, together, they found a friendship like no other.”
 (Harper Publishing) Oliver’s Website.
 Imaginary Fred has his own website so have a browse, some nice downloadable teaching activities available.
 Imaginary Fred works especially well with the older primary learner.
-Watch our videos for all our teaching ideas.

 Front cover: Refer to author and illustrator and predict about main characters

 Visual: noticing embossed print, upper/lower case letters and use of colour; reading and interpreting illustrations and facial expressions

 Learning: predicting and recalling